Five Facts You Likely Never Knew About ‘Miami Vice’

 The network was very concerned about Johnson: He was thought to have bad mojo when it came to pilots (first episodes of shows used as pitches to see if the program can be picked up for more installments).

-“I had made five pilots for Brandon Tartikoff (the then-president of NBC) back then, and none of them were picked up,” Johnson told Rolling Stone about the original hesitance to cast him.
+“I had made five pilots for Brandon Tartikoff [president of NBC at that time] back then, and none of them were picked up,” Johnson told Rolling Stone about the original hesitance to cast him.

 Johnson’s final roadblock was an actor named Larry Wilcox, who helped lead the popular “CHiPs” from 1977 to 1983.